 While the family is on the waiting list, the family must inform the HACDB, within 7 business days, of changes in family size or composition, preference status, or contact information, including current residence, mailing address, and phone number.
-The changes must be submitted in writing or update in Rent Café.
+The changes must be submitted in writing.